Debbarma2000/irishdebbarma/index.md

 ## Projects (Past and Current)

  - For my Master's thesis, I am reading Gross-Stark conjecture.
 In particular the work of Dasgupta-Darmon-Pollack and Dasgupta-Kakde-Ventullo.
 This project is being supervised by [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore.
-A draft thesis will be made available very soon.
+A draft thesis can be found [here](/files/Masters_Thesis_A.pdf)
  - My Bachelor thesis (submitted at the end of Spring 2023) was on Tate's thesis _Fourier Analysis in Number Fields and Hecke's Zeta Functions_ under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore.
 Please find a my thesis [here](/files/tate_extended_thesis.pdf)
  - In the spring semester 2023, we read Linear Algebraic Groups from T.A.
 Springer's _Linear Algebraic Groups_ with an aim to understand reductive groups.
 This was done under the guidance of [Prof. Shaunak Deo](https://sites.google.com/view/shaunakdeo/).
  - I studied $p$-adic $L$-functions from  _Introduction to Cyclotomic Fields_ by Lawrence Washington (ongoing) independently.